Contingencyplana/storybook_primordial_soup/layers.md

 ---

 ## Layer 3 — Minigame
-- A stanza within the cybercell
+- A line of poetry, within a stanza, within a cybercell
 - Composed of four recursive tests, quests, or functions
 - Example: `a0_0_the_test_that_called_itself`